NAThompson/upping_postgres_game/README.md

 ---

+## Fighting the Postgres Permission System

+New users invariably struggle with the Postgres permission system, so let's fight it now.

+---

-## Postgresql Roles
+## Postgres Roles $$\sim$$ Unix users

-Roles are roughly the analogue of Unix user permissions.

-We've already created a superuser role `postgres`, so this will work:
+The `postgres` role is a superuser, so this will work:

 ```bash
 $ createdb -U postgres testdb